 Embezzlement is also a white-collar crime often committed by politicians.
 It seems like every election the public hears of those in political offices using campaign funds to pay for their own personal expenses like mortgage payments or gifts for their spouses.

 Tax evasion, or avoiding paying taxes owed, can be accomplished in a number of ways.
 Sometimes a company falsifies their tax returns, or they hide property or assets to make it look like they have less taxable obligations.
 Sometimes, they simply decide not to pay any taxes owed.

 Money laundering takes money earned from a disreputable source and makes it look like it has a legitimate background.
 Chances are you’re already committed a crime by acquiring “dirty money” in the first place.
 Laundering money helps people avoid paying taxes or facing criminal prosecution for the funds.

 How a White Collar Crimes Lawyer Can Help

-White collar crimes don’t typically end in bloodshed, but the court does not see them as victimless crimes.
+White-collar crimes don’t typically end in bloodshed, but the court does not see them as victimless crimes.
 On the contrary, because these crimes have the ability to take an entire business down, causing hard-working employees to lose their jobs and pensions, they are taken very seriously.
-If you’re facing charges for a white collar crime, it may be in your best interest to get help from a criminal defense lawyer.
-The attorneys at Spolin Law P.C., PC have extensive experience representing people who have been hit with criminal charges.
+If you’re facing charges for a white-collar crime, it may be in your best interest to get help from a criminal defense lawyer.
+The attorneys at Spolin Law P.C. have extensive experience representing people who have been hit with criminal charges.
 We give your case undivided attention and fight for your best possible outcome.